tdwg/website/content/pages/conferences/2020/conference-schedule/index.md

 # Draft Conference Schedule, Oct 19-23

-The times posted for events below in UTC (and in <script type="text/javascript"> document.write( UTCZonaHorariaLocal('2020-10-19T00:00:00Z', 2) ); </script>) are nearly final, but some confirmations are still pending so changes are still possible.
+The times posted for events below in UTC (and in local time <script type="text/javascript"> document.write( UTCZonaHorariaLocal('2020-10-19T00:00:00Z', 2) ); </script>) are nearly final, but some confirmations are still pending so changes are still possible.
 <script type="text/javascript">
   // Some configuration variables let breakUTCLine = 1;